pnsn/GFAST/README.txt

 (f)  modules - contains the modules for gfast and subsequent modules
                such as finite fault, CMT, and PGD

-(g)  python - swig/ctypes interface to libgfast.so
+(g)  cython - (C)Python interface to libgfast.so.
+After successfully
+              building the cython wrappers one can use them as if the wrappers were Python modules.

 (h)  unit_tests - regression testing for libsrc